analikwukris2ofer/NetworkApp/README.md

 This project is built to enhance the power of social media and enable people to network

 ### Tech Stack

-This project is built using react, redux, material UI, css and firebase
+This project is built using react, redux, material UI, css and firebase for backend.